CleverCloud/doc.clever-cloud.com/app-configuration/cc-conf.md

     }

-* "jarName" is a string containing the name of the main jar used to launch your application.
+* "jarName" is a string containing the name of the main jar used to launch your application, with the extension.
 * "build" is a string with the builder you want to use.
 We currently support Maven, SBT and Ant.
 * "goal" is a string with a list of the parameters and/or the goals that Maven/Ant have to execute.
 If you build via Maven and don't fill this field, the "package" command will be applied.

+Example of cc_conf.json for a Maven build:

+    {
+      "build": "maven",
+      "goal": "-Dtest.active=false assembly:jar-with-dependencies"
+    }

+Example of cc_conf.json for Ant build:

+    {
+      "build": "ant",
+      "goal": "exterminate -Ddoctor.version=11"
+    }

+Example of cc_conf.json for jar deploy:

+    {
+      "jarName": "Muad-dib.jar"
+    }